Chalarangelo/mini.css/docs/v3/DEVLOG.md

 - **Hugging cat** was messing with the `DEVLOG`, good thing I noticed and fixed it.
 - Moved component-specific variable definitions in `contextual` under the related conditionals.
 - Documented `mark` elements.
+- Fixed a broken link in `index.html`.
+- Added the appropriate script for generating Codepen links dynamically.
+Oh, yeah!